You have no items in your shopping basket.

 Are Modern Renders "Non Maintenance?"

-If you are looking to prevent dirt and algae build up completely you could use a special sealer for these types of surfaces.
+If you are looking to prevent dirt and algae build-up further, specialist breathable sealers can be applied.
 We will shortly be launching a new product we have developed called ProtxSeal which is incredibly easy to apply, again using a low pressure sprayer.
-Using a formula containing Siloxanes, ProtxSeal completely repels water and seals the render with a lotus leaf effect seal whilst still allowing the walls to breathe.
-Dirt and algae simply gets washed away as it can no longer stick to the surface.
+Containing Siloxanes, ProtxSeal completely repels water and seals the render with a lotus leaf effect whilst still allowing the walls to breathe.
+Dirt and algae simply get washed away as it can no longer stick to the surface.
 This sealer is easy to apply through a normal garden spray, does not change the appearance of the render at all and can be used on ANY porous masonary surface.
-We will also shortly be offering application services also for this product, please contact us for more details.

 If you need any advice on how to keep your render looking fantastic for years to come do not hesitate to give us a call.